xtuml/bridgepoint/doc-bridgepoint/notes/9761_9762_find_declarations/9761_9762_find_declarations.dnt.md

 3.1 Terminology in this document
 3.1.1 Model Element Reference and Declaration
 These terms are used in this document interchangeably to refer to the following:
-In general, a Model Element declartion is an OAL artifact that refers to a structure Model Element that is not represented in OAL.
+In general, a Model Element declartion is an OAL artifact that refers to a structural model element that is not represented in OAL.
 Specifically, these declarations include any references to the following:

 3.1.1.1 Class Key letters
 3.1.1.2 Functions